 Construction Document and Information Management (CDIM), which consists of software services and professional services to manage and distribute documents and information primarily related to construction projects.
-CDIM sales include software services such as SKYSITE ®, our cloud-based project communication application, as well as providing document and information management services that are often technology-enabled.
+CDIM sales include software services such as SKYSITE [®], our cloud-based project communication application, as well as providing document and information management services that are often technology-enabled.
 The bulk of our current revenue from CDIM comes from large-format and small-format printing services we provide in both black and white and in color.
-Sales from traditional construction plan printing have been in steady decline since the last recession as technology supplants the use of traditional "blueprints," but we believe there is market share still to be captured.

-Software services are a smaller part of overall CDIM sales which we anticipate to continue to grow with the adoption of technology.
+Software services are a smaller part of overall CDIM.
 The sale of services addresses a variety of customer needs including the provision of project communication tools, project information management, building information modeling, digital document distribution services, printing services, and others.